What is Pelvic Floor and Womens Health physiotherapy and how can it help me?

-Women's Health Physiotherapy is a specialist branch of physiotherapy where the physiotherapist has undergone specialist training and competencies in pelvic anatomy, pathology, diagnosis and treatment.
-They are trained to assess and treat women suffering from pelvic floor weakness, problems with bowel and bladder, pain in the pelvis and women who have had a baby or who are pregnant and having problems.
+Women's Health Physiotherapy is a specialist branch of physiotherapy where the physiotherapist has undergone specialist training and achieved advanced competencies in pelvic and gynechalogical anatomy, pathology, diagnosis and treatment.
+They are trained to assess and treat women suffering from pelvic floor weakness, problems with the bowel and bladder, pain in the pelvis and those women who have had a baby or who are pregnant and having problems.
 At Core Body Clinic our physiotherapists are dual trained in musculoskeletal physiotherapy and Women's Health Physiotherapy.
 They have a detailed understanding of pelvic anatomy and pelvic floor function and they are skilled in many techniques to treat pain and rehabilitate function.

 Many conditions can be split into two categories: Pain and/or Weakness.